Jagoba Arrasate

-Jagoba Arrasate Elustondo (born 22 April 1978) is a Spanish former footballer who played as a forward, currently manager of La Liga club Mallorca.
+Jagoba Arrasate Elustondo (born 22 April 1978) is a Spanish former footballer who played as a forward.
+He is currently manager of the Basque Country national team.

 After an amateur playing career, he rose through the coaching ranks of Real Sociedad where he made his La Liga debut in 2013, also leading Osasuna in the top flight and taking the latter club to the Segunda División title in 2019.

 Playing career

 Born in Berriatua, Biscay, Arrasate only played for lower league clubs during his ten-year senior career, the majority in the Tercera División and all in his native Basque Country.
 In the Segunda División B, he represented Eibar B and Portugalete, being relegated with the latter team at the end of the 2005–06 campaign.

 Arrasate retired in 2007 at only 29, after one season in the fourth tier with Amorebieta.

 Coaching career

 Real Sociedad

 Arrasate became a coach immediately after retiring, his first two clubs being amateur.
-In 2010, he returned to Real Sociedad where he had been groomed, being appointed coach of the youth teams.
+In 2010, he returned to Real Sociedad where he had been developed, being appointed coach of the youth teams.

 In July 2012, Arrasate was promoted to Real's first team as assistant to Philippe Montanier.
 The following year, as the Frenchman left for Rennes, he was named his successor.
 He debuted in La Liga on 17 August with a 2–0 home win against Getafe, and led the team in their campaign in the UEFA Champions League, in which they defeated Lyon to qualify for the group stage for the first time in a decade, but finished bottom of the table.

 In April 2014, after having taken Real to the semi-finals of the Copa del Rey where they lost 3–1 on aggregate to Barcelona, Arrasate had his contract renewed until 2016.
 He was sacked on 2 November after a 3–1 loss to Krasnodar in the play-off round of the UEFA Europa League, followed by one win from ten at the start of the league season.